 Increases in everyday expenses

 Increases in everyday expenses – rail travel for example is expected to increase by 3.6% – will tighten purse strings and encourage people to take on credit to allow them to continue spending.
 The main increases have been seen in things like insurance products and energy bills.
-Car insurance, for example, has increased by 12.8% since last year which will definitely impact those who drive.
+Car insurance, for example, has risen and will definitely impact those who drive.